kyewei/MusicGen/README.md

 The core part was mapping out the matrices that summarized patterns in the tonic, predominant and dominant harmony sections of a piece of music, which ended up being a central part of my implementation.

 ####Update: 4/21/2015
 I've recently be made aware of HookTheory's API for its crowd-sourced song chord collection.
 They contain probabilities of a chord following some previous chord, and of progressions also.
 I've written some scripts in Node.js to scrape and analyze.
 They are in the `hooktheory-api-data-js` folder.
+I've also added the data I've collected from its API as a source in the application for generating progressions.

 ##Implementation and Rationale

 My idea was to first generate an appropriate functional chord progression.
 The progression would end in a cadence of some sort.
 It would then automatically produce a SATB voicing following said progression that would adhere to traditional rules of 4 part writing.

 I had brainstormed many ways to potentially do this.
 I ended up doing it in two ways: